Development Environments#

 nox -s codespell [-- write]

 The optional format and write arguments will attempt to format the code and correct misspellings, respectively.
-For more information on linting and code style, make sure you reference the code styling and linting section.
+For more information on linting and code style, make sure you reference the Code Style and Linting section.

 6. Building documentation